 The twist is to use professional grade inflatable tubes and local tour guides to gently cruise down a mountain river.

-Over the past twelve years,the spectacular cave system at Caves Branch, Cayo District, has become a major tourism activity available only in this country.
+Over the years the spectacular cave system at Caves Branch in the Belize Cayo District, has become a major tourism attraction.
 This unique and mysterious series of caves starts near the Hummingbird Highway, south of the City Of Belmopan.
 The easiest access point is at Mile 37 on the Western Highway, beyond the small farming village of Frank’s Eddy.
 The Caves Branch Stream of the main caves branch river flows in its blue and pristine beauty through the entire system which is one of Belize’s more attractive national parks.

 One hour away from Belize City, or San Ignacio in the west, by paved highway, and no more than 20 minutes from Belmopan, daily tours make their way to the park established by NICH, the National Institute of Culture and History.
 The park facilities include bathroom, shower and changing rooms, parking area for vehicles, gift shops, and trained cave tubing guides.
 Called Xibalba by the ancient Maya, their religious leaders no doubt journeyed through the system and carried out their ceremonies within the caves.